mkalkbrenner/dof_configtool_client/README.md

 ## Notes

+This client won't replace the awesome DOF Configtool!
+But whenever you need to make an individual adjustment for ALL tables for a specific port of an output controller, this tool might become useful﻿ 😉

+In addition to the available tweaks above you can think of various other tweaks, for example inverting an effect or anything else described at http://directoutput.github.io/DirectOutput/inifiles.html Just open an issue if yopu have an idea or require something special.

-The client is written in PHP because of the fact that the configtool itself is written in PHP.
+BTW the client is written in PHP because of the fact that the configtool itself is written in PHP.
 And I want to ease an adoption of features by the configtool itself.